nlokeshiisc/lokeshn/content/event/adobe_neurips22/inex.md

 <!-- {{% callout note %}}
 Click on the **Slides** button above to view the built-in slides feature.
 {{% /callout %}}

+**Abstract**: Machine Learning models are often susceptible to poor performance on instances sampled from bad environments.
+For example, an image classifier could provide low accuracy on images captured under low lighting conditions.
+In high stake ML applications, such as AI-driven medical diagnostics, a better option could be to provide recourse in the form of alternative environment settings in which to recapture the instance for more reliable diagnostics.
+In this paper, we propose a model called *RecourseNet* that learns to apply recourse on the space of environments so that the recoursed instances are amenable to better predictions by the classifier.
+Learning to output optimal recourse is challenging because we do not assume access to the underlying physical process that generates the recoursed instances.
+Also, the optimal setting could be instance-dependent --- for example the best camera angle for object recognition could be a function of the object's shape.
+We propose a novel three-level training method that (a) Learns a classifier that is optimized for high performance under recourse, (b) Learns a recourse predictor when the training data may contain only limited instances under good environment settings, and (c) Triggers recourse selectively only when recourse is likely to improve classifier confidence.